neouyghur/One-stage-Mask-based-Scene-Text-Eraser/README.md

 Note some parts of the codes are taken from [edge-connect](https://github.com/knazeri/edge-connect).

+In this work, we have used the Oxford Synthetic Text dataset and SCUT text removal dataset.
+To create necessary files for the training and testing, please check related issues, scripts, and files.
+You can use ```scripts/create_Oxford_dataset.py``` to generate files for Oxford Synthetic dataset.
+For the SCUT dataset, you can use the files in the ```data``` folder.

-If you need further help, please raise an issue.
+If you need further help, please raise an issue or send email to me.

 ## Prerequisites
 - Python 3